 There are several reasons why catering business owners should purchase catering business insurance.
 Insurance for catering covers the cost of damages caused by fire, theft, vandalism, and other events that could potentially damage your catering equipment.
 It also protects against lawsuits and legal fees.

 If you have employees who work in your kitchen or dining area, they may be covered under workers’ compensation policies.
 But what happens if one of them is injured on the job?
+Visit this page to know how to maximize employment claims.
 Workers’ comp will not cover injuries sustained while working for another company.
 If this occurs, then you need catering business liability coverage.
 This type of policy can protect both you and your staff from being sued after an injury at work.

 You must also insure any vehicles used in connection with your catering business.
 A vehicle is considered part of your “business property” so it also needs to be insured.
 The types of coverage available include collision, comprehensive, medical payments, uninsured motorist, rental reimbursement, and cargo loss.
 Read More About: gopage7